-In horror movies, the slasher movie is a popular genre.
+The slasher film is a popular take on horror.
 In RPGs, slasher adventures are utterly underrepresented.

 For Halloween this year, I went on a search for a great ’70s or ’80s style slasher killer adventure.
 I almost came up empty.
 I found RPG-adjacent storytelling games like The Final Girl and Slasher, and I also found suggestions that were spiritually close but didn’t fully embrace the genre, such as Call of Cthulhu‘s excellent Dead Light scenario or Dungeon Crawl Classics’ claustrophobic Creep, Skrag, Creep!